DenVas123/FAH/README.md

 To clean program from extracted files run ./clean.sh This is automatically executed every time the program is started.

+Known Issues:

-Note: Arm architecture is not working entirely as intended.
+Arm architecture is not working entirely as intended.
 Big endian firmware does not work with the -nographic option but so a separate qemu window will open.
 Little endian ARM emulation is having problems with using ssh to transfer files to it.

+Encrypted firmware is unable to be automatically extracted with this tool.